postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/intro-monitors.md

 ---

 Postman Monitors give you continuous visibility into the health and performance of your APIs.
-Setting up a new monitor is easy and flexible.
-Quickly create an uptime monitor (open beta) to keep watch on a single API endpoint.
-Or create a collection-based monitor to run API test scripts, chain together multiple requests, and validate critical API flows.
+Uptime monitors (open beta) enable you to keep watch on a single API endpoint, while collection-based monitors enable you to run API test scripts, chain together multiple requests, and validate critical API flows.

 Once the monitor is running you’ll be alerted to any system outages or test failures, so you can identify and address issues before your API’s consumers are affected.